There are only two main specs you should know.

 Using an ohm’s law calculator, you can figure out the exact amps you need for your application.

 Then purchase the battery that is closest to your answer without going over.
-Try our chart above.
+Try our charts Below.